Nikolaos Vokos: Biography

-He was the son of Emmanouil Miaoulis and a grandson of Admiral Andreas Vokos Miaoulis.
+Descended from the Arvanite Vokos family of Hydra, he was the son of Emmanouil Miaoulis and a grandson of Admiral Andreas Vokos Miaoulis.
 He was initially enrolled in the Cadet School, but on discovering his passion for painting he left it to study at the Athens School of Fine Arts from 1874 until 1878.
 In 1885, after a competition, he won a scholarship to continue his studies in Munich under Nicholaos Gysis, Ludwig Löfftz, and Andreas Müller.
 He remained in Munich for 16 years, running a painting school, until where he became ill and returned to Athens in 1902.
-He died on August 7, 1902 at Palaio Faliro, Athens.
+He died on August 7, 1902, at Palaio Faliro, Athens.